bueltge/WP-Image-Resizer/readme.md

 Please let me know if you like the plugin or you hate it or whatever ...
 Please fork it, add an issue for ideas and bugs.

 ### License
 Good news, this plugin is free for everyone!
 Since it's released under the GPL, you can use it free of charge on your personal or commercial blog.
-But if you enjoy this plugin, you can thank me and leave a [small donation](http://bueltge.de/wunschliste/ "Wishliste and Donate") for the time I've spent writing and supporting this plugin.
-And I really don't want to know how many hours of my life this plugin has already eaten ;)

 ## Changelog
 Nov 08, 2014